 On September 20th, 2018, Runescape suspended all Mod Jed Twitter accounts, removed his Runescape accounts, and started a police-led investigation against suspicious actions.
 They even refunded people who were abused by a greedy unnamed moderator, and the mentioned player got his 45 billion back, others received their stolen goods as well.

 It is estimated that the Moderator could have recovered over 100 billion OSRS GP per month.
 If sold on the market, the gold rounds out to roughly 60,000-65,000 USD.
 This affair probably went on for a few months, at least, until he was caught and eliminated from the team.
 But the damage was done.

 While the police investigation is ongoing, we cannot expect Jagex to drop any names or identify the accused party.

-However, we should expect them to improve the security of its player-base since it is a significant issue when a moderator or administrator can exploit players for their benefits.
+However, we should expect them to improve the security of their player-base since it is a significant issue when a moderator or administrator can exploit players for their benefit.
 And they dare to say selling RS gold is bad for the game… Account hacking and stealing from players that is what’s bad for the game.

 Let’s hope this never happens again!

 Need help with your OSRS journey?
 Join our Discord server and try out our other RuneScape services like power leveling, fire capes, questing, and many more.

 Last Updated: 12/18/2020